pombreda/lepl/doc-src/intro.rst

 A Tutorial for LEPL
 ===================

 Hi.
-Thanks for looking at this --- I hope you find it useful.
+Thanks for considering LEPL --- I hope you find it useful.

 In this tutorial I will try to explain what parsing is and how LEPL can help.
 Even if you already understand the basics of parsing you should probably skim